MySQL commands - II--(DML (DATA MANIPULATION LANGUAGE))

 field_name(s) or *

-Used to specify one or more columns to returns in the result set.
+Used to specify one or more columns to return in the result set.
 The asterisk (*) returns all fields of a table.

 table_name(s)

-Name of tables, which want to fetch data.
+Name of the tables from which you want to fetch data.

 WHERE